 Myth #1 – If I report an injury to my boss I can get fired.

-It is illegal for employers to fire employees in direct retaliation for reporting a work injury or filing a workers’ comp claim.
-However, it is legal for employers to fire employees while they are on workers’ comp or while a workers’ comp claim is being litigated.
+It is illegal for employers to fire employees in direct retaliation for reporting a work injury or filing a workers’ compensation claim.
+However, it is legal for employers to fire employees while they are on workers’ comp or while a workers’ compensation claim is being litigated.
 If an employee is fired in retaliation for reporting a work injury, they may be able to take a separate cause of action in civil litigation against their employer.
-If you believe that you were wrongfully let go from your place of employment because of a work injury, reach out to our attorneys today to learn more about your rights.
+If you believe that you were wrongfully let go from your place of employment because of a work injury, reach out to our workers’ compensation attorneys today to learn more about your rights.

 Myth #2 – I can report a work injury to my employer at any time, no matter when it occurred.